Reginald J. S. Pigott: Further career and acknowledgement

-In 1929 Pigott was appointed chief engineer at the Gulf Research & Development Corporation at Pittsburgh, Pa, where he became active in petroleum research.
-His research was also focussed on the development of special equipment, which includes projects as the "marsh buggy" and piston ring pressure tester.
+In 1929, Pigott was appointed chief engineer at the Gulf Research & Development Corporation in Pittsburgh, Pennsylvania, where he became active in petroleum research.
+His research was also focussed on the development of special equipment, such as the "marsh buggy" and piston ring pressure tester.

-In World War II "a good deal of research work was done for the automotive industry, particularly aviation, covering the investigation and solution of the problem of oil foaming in flight, heat distribution in high output aviation engines, the solution of difficult bearing problems for gas turbines and engines, and the manufacture of a good deal of special test equipment."
+In World War II, "a good deal of research work was done for the automotive industry, particularly aviation, covering the investigation and solution of the problem of oil foaming in flight, heat distribution in high output aviation engines, the solution of difficult bearing problems for gas turbines and engines, and the manufacture of a good deal of special test equipment."

-By the time of his retirement in 1953, Pigott he had been director of the engineering division of Gulf Research and Development Company.
-He had written over 40 papers, and had obtained a few dozens of patents.
+By the time of his retirement in 1953, Pigott had been director of the engineering division of Gulf Research and Development Company.
+He had written over 40 papers, and had obtained a few dozen patents.

-In 1952 Pigott was awarded the Egleston Medal, the highest award of the Columbia Engineering School Alumni Association.
-In 1957 he was recipient of the Elliott Cresson Medal of the Franklin Institute.
-And in 1965 he was elected Honorary Member of the American Society of Mechanical Engineers.
+In 1952, Pigott was awarded the Egleston Medal, the highest award of the Columbia Engineering School Alumni Association.
+In 1957 he received the Elliott Cresson Medal of the Franklin Institute.
+In 1965, he was elected an honorary member of the American Society of Mechanical Engineers.